Mexican football league system

-The Mexican football league system is organized by the Federación Mexicana de Fútbol (FMF), except for Liga MX and Liga de Expansión MX, which are organized independently; The league system consist of six professional divisions (four men's levels and two women's levels).
+The Mexican football league system is organized, controlled and regulated by the Federación Mexicana de Fútbol (FMF), except for Liga MX and Liga Femenil organized independently by the Liga Mexicana de Fútbol Profesional (Mexican Professional Football League), which is a civil association operating within the federation's legal framework, it is composed of the 18 Liga MX clubs and the FMF.
+The league system consist of six professional leagues (four levels for men and two levels for women).

-In addition to having other national competitions, which are the Campeón de Campeones, the national super cup between the champions of each short tournament that is played in each division, except in Liga Premier, Liga TDP and Liga TDP Femenil.

-The Copa MX was played for the top and second levels, and the Copa Conecta is currently played for the third and fourth levels.
+In addition to having other national competitions, Campeón de Campeones is a domestic Super cup contested by the two Liga MX champions of the season, and the Campeón de Campeones de la Liga de Expansión MX is the Super cup for the second level league.
+Until 2020, the Copa MX was the domestic cup tournament for clubs in the Liga MX and Ascenso MX.
+The Copa Conecta is the domestic cup tournament for clubs in the Liga Premier and Liga TDP.

-Men's professional divisions
+Men's professional leagues

-Liga MX formerly named as Liga Mayor from 1943 to 1949, and Primera División de México from 1949 to 2012, is the highest level of Mexican football and consists of 18 clubs.
+Liga MX formerly named Liga Mayor (1943–1949), and Primera División de México (1949–2012), is the highest level of Mexican football, consists of 18 participating clubs.
 Each calendar year is split into two short tournaments named Apertura and Clausura.
 In each short tournament, a club plays the other 17 clubs once in the regular phase.

-A new champion is crowned for each short tournament through a final phase known as Liguilla, consisting of 10 clubs.
-The top six clubs advance to the quarterfinals, qualifying directly to quarterfinals, while the next 4 clubs qualify for the play-in round, which determines the next two Liguilla spots.
-The clubs are re-seeded after each round so that the highest seeded club remaining always plays the lowest seed remaining.
-In the play-in, the 7th-placed club host the 8th, the winner of that match advances to the quarterfinals, and the losing club has another chance facing the winning club between 9th and 10th-placed.
-The winner of that last play-in match advances to complete the 8 clubs for the Liguilla.
-If the two clubs are tied after 90 minutes, it proceeds directly to a penalty shoot-out.
-Starting in the quarterfinal round, 8 teams (6 directly qualified clubs and 2 play-in round winners) play in a two-legged tie, with the higher-seed hosting the second leg.
+A new champion is crowned for each short tournament through a final knockout phase, commonly known as liguilla, consisting of eight clubs.
+The clubs are reseeded after each round so that the highest seeded club remaining always plays the lowest seed remaining.
+Starting in the quarterfinal round, the eight qualified clubs play in a two-legged tie, with the higher-seed hosting the second leg.
 The club with the higher aggregate score advances to the next round.
 In the quarterfinals and semifinals, if the two clubs are tied on aggregate after both legs, the higher seed advances automatically.
 In the final, if both clubs are tied after both legs, 30 minutes of extra time are played.
 If the clubs are still tied after that, the champion is determined by a penalty shoot-out.

-Currently the promotion and relegation are suspended from 2020 to 2026, due to the shutdown of the Ascenso MX's which was caused by the COVID-19 pandemic and financial woes.

-It is organized by the FMF and consists of four men's division.
+Since 2020, the promotion and relegation has been suspended.